Global Problem-Solving Consortium

 The GPS Fellows program prepared a select group of Mason students to address global challenges through a specialized yearlong experience that combines engaging coursework with international intellectuals and opportunities with partner universities across the globe.
 Fellows participated in research workshops and received guidance through one-on-one mentorship with faculty.
 The program encouraged participation in an optional study abroad experience by awarding scholarships to GPS fellows.

 2014 Global Problem-Solving Projects at Mason

 Global Problem-Solving Forum:

 Held April 10th, 2014, the GPS forum provided Mason students and faculty an opportunity to learn about the consortium and how they can get involved.

 Held April 19th, 2014, the GPS skills workshop provided select Mason students and faculty a day-long training led by Global Knowledge Initiative (GKI), a highly regarded, nonprofit international development organization.

-Please follow the links below for more on these and other Consortium activities.
 For additional information, contact Richena Purnell-Sayle at firstname.lastname@example.org.